Brooks Library Research Guides: Political Science

 - An overview of each state, including demographic trends.

 A slightly older version of the Almanac of American Politics is also available online to the CWU students, staff, and faculty, through the LexisNexis database.
+(To find it click on 'Find' at the top of the screen.
+Do a keyword search for the title, mark the checkbox beside the title when it appears, click the 'Ok-Continue' button on to the right, then enter your search terms.)

 The corporate homepage to the subscription database CQ Weekly provides a primer on Congress.
 Included are descriptions on amendments, the budget process and terminology, campaign financing, disciplining members, Executive privilege, filibuster, foreign travel, gerrymandering, legislation and the legislative process, the Omnibus Bill, political action committees (PACs), and the U.S. House and Senate.